patrickdappollonio/http-server/README.md

   http-server [flags]

 Flags:
-      --cors                   enable CORS support by setting the "Access-Control-Allow-Origin" header to "*" --disable-cache-buster   disable the cache buster for assets from the directory listing feature --disable-markdown       disable the markdown rendering feature
+      --banner string          markdown text to be rendered at the top of the directory listing page --cors                   enable CORS support by setting the "Access-Control-Allow-Origin" header to "*" --disable-cache-buster   disable the cache buster for assets from the directory listing feature --disable-markdown       disable the markdown rendering feature